-Membership: 1 delegate (currently Cr McPhail)

-Meeting Day/Time: Attendance at approx. 30 meetings per year.
-The Ordinary Council

-Meetings are held bi-monthly (normally 4th Thursday of month) at

-5.00pm.

-Regional Councillors are paid \$13,955pa.

-Summary/Purpose: To be Council's representative as a Regional Councillor on the Southern management, recycling and financial matters arising from same.

-Metropolitan Regional Council dealing with issues relating to waste
+Membership: 1 delegate (currently Cr Collinson) Meeting Day/Time: Attendance at approx. 15 meetings per year.
+The Ordinary Council Meetings are held bi-monthly (normally 4 th Thursday of month) at 5.00pm.
+Regional Councillors are paid \$660 per month Summary/Purpose: To be Council's representative as a Regional Councillor on the Southern Metropolitan Regional Council (SMRC).
+It primary purposes are: (i) to plan, coordinate and implement the removal, processing,

+- treatment and disposal of waste for the benefit of the communities of the Participants - (ii) to influence local, state and federal governments in the development of regional waste management policies and legislation.